JohnM28/arithmetic-operations-sample-fastapi/README.md

 # arithmetic-operations-sample-fastapi
-A Fastapi sample project for simple arithmetic operations
+A Fastapi sample project for simple arithmetic operations.
+Requires Python 3.7+

 To start the project
 ----------